≡ Menu

 Constant Temperature

-If you’re anything like me you always end up planting way to many chilli seeds each year and lose track of which plants are which come the spring when the seedlings transform into young plants and get potted on.
-As boring as it is take the time to label your seeds as you plant them and pot them on to ensure you always know what variety your plants are.
-Also it can be useful to com[pare germination rates of different varieties once the seedling sprout.
+If you’re anything like me you always end up planting way too many chilli seeds each year and lose track of which plants are which come the spring when the seedlings transform into young plants and get potted on.
+As boring as it is take the time to label your freshly planted seeds as you plant them to ensure you always know what variety your plants are.
+Also it can be useful to compare germination rates of different varieties once the seedling sprout.

 While it is crucial to keep the seeds moist while waiting for them to germinate it is possible to keep them too wet and have fungus or disease set in.
-To avoid this i often mix in a little vermiculite with my compost to help aid drainage and nutrient retention in the soil.
+To avoid this i often mix in a little vermiculite with my compost to help aid drainage and keep the soil loose for easy root growth.

 Don’t Plant Seeds Too Close

-Aim to leave at least 5cm between seeds when planting, ideally about 10cm if possible.
+If using a standard seed tray, aim to leave at least 5cm between seeds when planting, ideally about 10cm if possible.
 The more space you leave the less chance the roots will become intertwined and damaged when you pot the seedlings on in a few weeks time.
-Another great way to avoid this is to use seed trays with individual cell units in which you plant 1 seed per unit (see the picture above).
+A great way to avoid this (and my prefered approach) is to use modular seed trays with individual cell units in which you plant 1 seed per unit (see the picture above).

 5 comments… add one